 Lukasz experienced his first fountain wade in the Old Town Square.
 He was less than thrilled.

-had clothes on.
-Kids in Poland tend to run through splash parks
+Old Town Square, Mermaid fountain.
+At least Lukasz and this girl had clothes on.
+Kids in Poland tend to run through splash parks and fountains in just their underwear. |

 There was a Police Academy graduation ceremony in the Royal Castle square on Saturday.
 While we waited for Timothy to pick us up for the zoo we got to see the various Police bands start their march through Old Town.
 Do our police departments have bands?
 If not, they should.